A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 10

-The viewing deck is a must-see spot if you enjoy seeing the city from a unique perspective.
+The viewing deck is a great place to visit if you like seeing the city in a different way.

 You’ll have to climb 343 steps to reach the Türmerstube or tower room, where the most breathtaking views of the city can be seen.